phorton1/Arduino-libraries-FluidNC/readme.md

 allow you to create CNC machines that implement features and utilize libraries not present or normally available in the FluidNC codebase.

-I have created two different CNC machines that are based on this library, that extend the functionality of the FluidNC codebase;
+I have created two different CNC machines that are based on this library that extend the functionality of the FluidNC codebase;

 The first is the [**vMachine**](https://github.com/phorton1/Arduino-_vMachine),